 - Locate the folder: (install drive)\Program Files\Roberts Space Industries\StarCitizen\LIVE

 - Delete the USER folder.

 - Fully shutdown your computer.
 This fully clears any remaining Windows memory cache with incorrect or corrupt information.

 - Boot up.
 Open the Launcher and try logging in again with your Login ID and password!

 Helpful note: The logindata.json file generates and deletes when the RSI Launcher is open.
 This also helps to keep login information updated.
 Just in case, fully close the Launcher and make sure the file is definitely removed from (install drive)\Program Files\Roberts Space Industries\StarCitizen\LIVE.

 Multiple Launchers running

 It's possible you may have multiple Launchers open.
-By default, the RSI RSI Launcher only minimizes to the system tray when you click X to close.
+By default, the RSI Launcher only minimizes to the system tray when you click X to close.
 You may want to check and close any additional Launchers.